johan-bh/Social-Data---Final-Project/index.markdown

 - Conduct further investigations by selecting various miscellaneous socioeconomic features in the top right corner

 <iframe src="/usecase2.html" style="width:100%; height:600px;" frameborder="0"></iframe>

+For a more quantative visualization, please use the following interactive plot to get an overview of varying crimes which we deemed of high interest for your specific case.

+<iframe src="/interactive_plot_bokeh_case2.html" style="width:100%; height:600px;" frameborder="0"></iframe>